elastic/kibana/rfcs/text/0016_buildkite.md

 - [Historical Uptime](https://www.buildkitestatus.com/uptime)
 - [Incident History](https://www.buildkitestatus.com/history)

 For agents, stability and availability will depend primarily on the infrastructure that we build and the availability of the cloud provider (GCP, primarily) running our agents.
-Since we control our agents, we will be able to run agents across multiple zones, and possibly regions, in GCP for increased availability.
-See [TODO agent manager section].
+Since [we control our agents](#elastic-buildkite-agent-manager), we will be able to run agents across multiple zones, and possibly regions, in GCP for increased availability.

 They have a [99.95% uptime SLA](https://buildkite.com/enterprise) for Enterprise customers.